YunseobHwang/CapsuleEndo_v1-tensorflow/README.md

 ## Network Fusion

 - To boost sensitivity
-- To enable AI (CNN) localization ability using CAM
+- To achieve better localization ability through a visual explanation for AI's decision >> Make it more reliable

 ### Method